Grant Application Process and Instructions

 The Ohio Archaeological Council (OAC) was formed to promote and support archaeological research, site preservation, and to educate the public about Ohio's rich archaeological legacy.
 To support these goals, the OAC has a grant program consisting of two types of grants: a Regular Grant and the Patricia Essenpreis Memorial Grant.

 Since 1976, the OAC has provided funding to aid archaeological research on a variety of Ohio projects and educational pursuits.
 These projects include funding for activities such as, but not limited to, radiocarbon dates, salvage field projects, and paleoethnobotanical, faunal, textile, petrographic, obsidian hydration, and human skeletal analyses .
 Additionally, lab-based studies including oxygen and carbon isotopic analyses of faunal bone, have been funded.
 Other lab-based studies are encourages to apply.

-The Patricia Essenpreis Memorial Grant was established in 1992 in memory of the late Patricia Essenpreis.
-The Grant offers up to $1,250 per project to support research, preservation, and education in areas of Patricia's own special interests: Ohio Hopewell and Fort Ancient studies.
+The Regular Grant offers up to $1,000 to assist OAC members and their students in graduate and post-graduate research.The Patricia Essenpreis Memorial Grant was established in 1992 in memory of former member Patricia Essenpreis.
+The Grant offers up to $1,500 per project to support research in areas of Patricia's own special interests: Ohio Hopewell and Fort Ancient studies.
 Funding for research in other areas and time periods, however, will be considered.

 Send applications to: